forcedotcom/ServiceSDK-iOS/Examples/README.md

 ## Sample Apps

-* [SnapinsSDKExample](./SnapinsSDKExample/): A simple Snap-ins SDK Hello World app that launches Knowledge, Cases, Chat, and SOS.
+* [Snap-Ins SDK Hello World Example](./SnapinsSDKExample/): A simple Snap-ins SDK Hello World app that launches Knowledge, Cases, Chat, and SOS.
 This app uses the action button API to display a custom action button.
+* [Snap-Ins SDK Chat Survey Example](./SnapinsChatSurvey/): A Live Agent Chat app that launches a chat session and then redirects the user to a survey page after the session.